ansys/pymapdl/docs/source/user_guide/mesh_geometry.rst

 Mesh and Geometry
 =================
-The ``pyansys.Mapdl`` class allows you to access the mesh and geometry without writing to an intermediate file or interperting the text output from various MAPDL commands.
+The ``ansys.mapdl.core.Mapdl`` class allows you to access the mesh and geometry without writing to an intermediate file or interpreting the text output from various MAPDL commands.
 For example, to access the nodes and elements of a model, normally one would list the nodes within MAPDL ``NLIST``, but this generates a string and array access either requires cumbersome MAPDL GET commands, or requires the nodes be written to a archive file and then read in within other software.
-For
-example:
+For example:

 .. code::